Eneroth3/sketchup-community-lib/README.md

 ### Supported SU versions

 This is not yet decided.
 However ancient versions should NOT be supported at the cost of code readability.
-For instance the &:-idiom must be supported (Ruby 1.8.7+ / SU 2014+).
+For instance the &:-idiom must be supported (SU 2014+, Ruby 2.0.0+).

 ## Installation